martinchukachinaka/musicmeta/README.md

 ### Capacity Estimations

 Server capability: 32 hardware threads, with 8GB of RAM ==> 1000 RPS

-Users: 2,000,000
+- Users: 2,000,000
-1 User requests/day (for tracks/artist of the day) = 150 Requests
+- 1 User requests/day (for tracks/artist of the day) = 150 Requests
-1 User requests/day (for alias updates) = 2-3 Requests (small)
+- 1 User requests/day (for alias updates) = 2-3 Requests (small)
-Requests for 24hrs = 150 X 2000000 ==> 300,000,000
+- Requests for 24hrs = 150 X 2000000 ==> 300,000,000
-Requests/s = 300,000,000 / 86400 = 3472.22 ==> 3500 RPS
+- Requests/s = 300,000,000 / 86400 = 3472.22 ==> 3500 RPS

-Considering the low capacity of the servers, we can easily scale vertically to meet requirements or horizontally as well to by provisioning 3 of such servers
+At off-peek periods, 3 of such servers can handle the number of incoming requests.
+But at peek periods, we'll need 2000 of such servers to ensure the system holds things together

 ## High Level Design